dylan-sutton-chavez/simple-perceptron/README.md

 ## 3. Using the Model in Complex Tasks

+3. Using the Model in Complex Tasks
-After understanding how the simple perceptron works, you might infer that this model won't perform well on complex tasks — but in fact, it does work, and it all comes down to the following "Thus the probability of separability shows a pronounced threshold effect when the number of patterns is equal to twice the number of dimensions...
-If the number of patterns is fixed at N and the dimensionality of the space in which the patterns lie is allowed to increase, it follows that the probability... the set of patterns first becomes separable..."
+After understanding how the simple perceptron works, you might infer that this model is too basic for complex tasks.
+However, now with giant models with billions of parameters, this classic algorithms are efficient solutions.
+The foundation for this lies in a principle described by Cover "Thus the probability of separability shows a pronounced threshold effect when the number of patterns is equal to twice the number of dimensions..."
 (Cover, 1958, p.
 331).

-Basically, the input vector that our simple perceptron receives—just as it can be straightforward in the example where it's learning the `OR` gate—can also be applied to cybersecurity, facial recognition, sentiment analysis, and more.
-Everything depends on the vector that our simple perceptron receives.
-Just like in the example where we trained it with inputs like `(1, 1)`, we can train it with, for example, security logs where we vectorize data such as an IP address `(201.48.22.137)`.
+This suggests that many complex problems can become linearly separable, and thus solvable by simple models, provided the data is represented in a sufficiently high-dimensional vector space.

+This theory is not just academic; At October 4th of 2025 I have a independent research project for threat detection, focusing on OWASP standards.
+The primary obstacle was the lack of large, labeled datasets for training.
+To overcome this, I developed a methodology: first, generating thousands of realistic, synthetic security logs using reproducible randomness, and then leveraging a Large Language Model (LLM) to label each log as either an "attack" or "benign."
+This approach of "black-box distillation" proved highly effective, allowing the creation of a 200,000-entry dataset for approximately $30 USD, achieving over 95% consistency compared to manual labeling.

 ```json
 {